-The Provost's Undergraduate Research Scholarship (PURS) program provides talented UH juniors and seniors with the opportunity to participate in a semester-long research project under the direction of a UH faculty mentor.
-Recipients will receive a $1,000 scholarship to conduct a one-semester research project with their faculty members.
-All full-time UH faculty members are eligible to participate as faculty sponsors (this precludes adjunct faculty).
-The deadline to apply for the Fall 2020 PURS program is Wednesday, April 22, 2020.
+The Provost's Undergraduate Research Scholarship (PURS) program provides undergraduate students with the opportunity to participate in a semester-long research project under the direction of a UH faculty mentor.
+Recipients will receive a $1,000 scholarship to conduct a one-semester research project with their faculty mentor.
+All full-time UH faculty members are eligible to participate as faculty sponsors.

-Juniors and seniors from all majors who have at least a 3.0 GPA are eligible to apply.
-Current sophomores who will be juniors in fall 2020 are eligible.
-Applicants must have earned at least 60 credits by the beginning of the mentorship period, and must enroll in and maintain a minimum of 12 hours in the semester of the award unless they are students graduating that semester.
+Sophomores, juniors, and seniors from all majors who have at least a 3.0 GPA are eligible to apply.
+Applicants must have earned at least 30 credits by the beginning of the mentorship period (excluding credit hours earned during high school).
+Students must enroll in and maintain a minimum of 12 hours in the semester of the award unless they are students graduating that semester.
 Only University of Houston main campus students are eligible to apply.

 How to Apply

 Students must complete the online PURS application, which requires:

 - Statement of research objectives and goals (not to exceed 500 words)